Middlebury welcomes and supports students who are undocumented or DACA-designated throughout their time at the College.

 International Student and Scholar Services (ISSS) is committed to supporting students who are undocumented or are eligible to apply for Deferred Action for Childhood Arrivals (DACA) by providing relevant resources to assist students and their supporters.

-Elaine Orozco Hammond, Director of Equity Initiatives, serves as the on-campus point person for current undocumented and DACA students.
+Elaine Orozco Hammond, Director of Equity Initiatives, serves as the on-campus point person for current undocumented and DACA undergraduate students.
+Please contact her directly if you have questions about opportunities at Middlebury or other inquiries.

-You may also talk with Kathy Foley, Associate Dean and Director of ISSS, about questions or concerns.
+In addition, Kathy Foley, Associate Dean and Director of ISSS, is available for consultation if you have questions or need general guidance.

 We protect the privacy of students who reach out to us and are able to guide and advise students about accessing resources on and off campus.